The Warrior's Husband: Plot

 In Pontus, the land of the Amazons, the gender roles and natures are completely reversed.
 Women are the strong sex, thanks to the sacred girdle of the goddess Diana (Roman names are used).
-It is in the care of queen Hippolyta and her sister Antiope (in the 1932 production played by Katharine Hepburn), the commander of the female armed forces.
+It is in the care of queen Hippolyta and her sister Antiope, the commander of the female armed forces.
 The men stay at home and take care of the children.
 Only Sapiens, the new husband of queen Hippolyta, advocates men's rights.

 Just like the relationships are reversed, so too are the Greeks for the Amazons a legendary race that probably doesn't exist, instead of the other way around.
 This is about to change when two Greeks come to court to announce that Hercules needs to get the girdle of Diana to complete his twelve labours.
 In reality, Hercules may not be much of a threat, but his friend Theseus certainly is.
 Meanwhile, Sapiens, using his male wiles, is secretly trying to wreck the Amazon's defense from within.
 Eventually he manages to capture Hercules, and let him escape with the girdle.
 Without it, the Amazons lose the battle and the gender dynamic shifts to roles matching the social mores of the 1930s.